 As photon waves evolve down the paths, each mirror or splitter turn delays its phase by half.
 Both paths to detector 1 have two turns, so they add because they are in phase.
 In contrast, path 1 to detector 2 has three turns while path 2 has two, so they cancel out because they are out of phase.
 Detector 2 then never fires because the waves from the two paths to it always cancel.

-This setup now allows a very unusual result.
+This setup then allows a very unusual result.
 If a light sensitive object is put on path 2, the previously silent detector 2 sometimes fires, even when the object didn’t detect any light.
-This never happens if path 2 is clear, so this result proves there is an object on path 2, yet no light went that way.
+This never happens if path 2 is clear, so this proves there is an object on path 2, yet no light went that way.
 The results (Kwiat et al, 1995) are unequivocal:

 1. With two clear paths, only detector 1 fires.